Vanilla Installation

 Your Trytond configuration file

-Edit your trytond.conf file to meet the requirements.
+You can edit your trytond.conf file to meet the requirements.
 You can edit this file directly using the alias editconf

 [database]